ivitor1/ivitor1/README.md

 ## 🚀 Philosophy

-> _"Code is not just about solving problems.
+> _"Code is not just written
-> It's about building solutions that scale, last, and generate real value."_
+> it frees people from repetitive work and turns ideas into automated solutions that actually help."_

 ---